Real-time Customer Profile user guide

-This user guide requires an understanding of the various Experience Platform services involved with managing Real-time Customer Profile.
+This user guide requires an understanding of the various Experience Platform services involved with managing Real-time Customer Profiles.
 Before reading this user guide, please review the documentation for the following services:

 - Real-time Customer Profile : Provides a unified, real-time consumer profile based on aggregated data from multiple sources.

-- Identity Service : Enables Real-time Customer Profile by bridging identities from disparate data sources being ingested into Platform.
+- Identity Service : Enables Real-time Customer Profile by bridging identities from disparate data sources as they are ingested into Platform.